Tan28bha/Moviegenics/README.md

-🎬 Moviegenics
+# 🎬 Moviegenics

-Moviegenics is a responsive and user-friendly web application that provides comprehensive information about movies and TV shows.
+**Moviegenics** is a responsive and user-friendly web application that provides comprehensive information about movies and TV shows.
 It offers features like advanced search, sorting, filtering, and detailed movie/TV show data — all in a sleek and intuitive interface.

+---

-🚀 Features
+## 🚀 Features

-📚 Extensive Movie & TV Show Database
+* 📚 **Extensive Movie & TV Show Database**
   Access detailed information including:

-Titles
+  * Titles

-Release Dates
+  * Release Dates

-Genres
+  * Genres

-Cast & Crew
+  * Cast & Crew

-Ratings
+  * Ratings

-Reviews
+  * Reviews

-🔎 Powerful Search Functionality
+* 🔎 **Powerful Search Functionality**
   Search for any movie or TV show quickly and effortlessly.

-🧩 Filtering and Sorting
+* 🧩 **Filtering and Sorting**

-Filter content by genre.
+  * Filter content by genre.

-Sort results by:
+  * Sort results by:

-Release Year
+    * Release Year

-Popularity
+    * Popularity

-Rating
+    * Rating

-Title
+    * Title

+---

-🚧 Future Improvements
+## 🚧 Future Improvements

-User authentication (watchlist/favorites)
+* User authentication (watchlist/favorites)

-Pagination for better UX
+* Pagination for better UX

-Dark mode support
+* Dark mode support

+---

-🤝 Contributing
+## 🤝 Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any features, bugs, or suggestions.

+---

-📄 License
+## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).

+---

-🌟 Show Your Support
+## 🌟 Show Your Support

 If you like this project, give it a ⭐️ and share it with others!